Teachers parade around neighborhoods to see students in person for the first time since schools closed

-“Juju on that Beat” pulsed through Aliyah Hoye’s sunroof and into the streets of South Side Richmond on Friday morning as the kindergarten teacher looked for ‘her kids.’
+“Juju on that Beat” pulsed through Aliyah Hoye’s sunroof and into the streets of South Richmond on Friday morning as the kindergarten teacher looked for “her kids.”

 Nearly 400 Westover Hills Elementary School students would have started their day with the track, or another favorite, before.
 She smiled.